 I should tell you now, your poinsettia will never look like it did when you purchased it.
 There’s a good reason for this though.
 The poinsettia we are accustomed to seeing and purchasing is actually a cutting from a sapling.

-You can grow your own poinsettias with that “store-bought” look by using pieces you prune, as we discuss later, to start your new plants.
+The best way to grow your own poinsettias with that “store-bought” look is by using pieces you prune, as we discuss later, to start your new plants.

 How to Select a Poinsettia

-The first step in being able to take care of a poinsettia so it is alive for years is in the selection process.
+The first step in being able to take care of a poinsettia so it is alive for years is in the selection process at the garden center.
 You want to look for dark green leaves.
 If it has its colored leaves already, the color should be vibrant.

 Check to be sure the height and width of the poinsettia are in proportion with the pot it’s in.
 This is a good indication it is not root bound.
-Another way to be sure the poinsettia is not root bound is to loosen the dirt around its edges to see if the roots are clumped up around the top of the soil.
+Another way to be sure the poinsettia is not root bound is to loosen the dirt around its edges or the bottom of the pot through the drainage holes to see if the roots are clumped up around the top of the soil.

 Next, check the flower clusters.
 You want them to be tight clusters of yellow with no pollen showing.

 Once you’ve picked out the perfect poinsettia, protect it on the ride home.
-Avoid exposing it to wind or freezing temperatures.
+Avoid exposing it to cold drafts or freezing night temperatures.

 One reason we are so careful in picking out a healthy plant is because of the long blooming season of Poinsettias.
 They begin to bloom in late November and will usually bloom until February.